Being Adopted | Do You Ever Think About Going “Home?”

 As an adult who still has never visited my home country, it certainly is on my bucket list, but more for my children than for me.
 I think it’s so important for my children to see and understand their heritage and culture.
 I want them to grasp a piece of family history that I never had.
 Even just a glimpse at the richness of Korea in the people, the hustle and bustle, the city lights….I think it would be life changing for them, and for me.

 Today, I do still think about visiting, but from a different perspective.
 I worry about the DMZ line and political uprising.
 I worry about the safety of my “white” husband and my children if we were to go.
 I worry about my children being old enough to really grasp Korea and fully appreciate the experience.
 I worry about the cost and the plane ride, pirates, and lots of other factors.
 But most of all I worry about my own disappointment.
 I don’t want to walk away from my home country feeling disappointed in what I see, what my expectations are, what hopes I still have for my children and future generations.

 It’s amazing how your perspective on adoption changes so much from childhood to adulthood.
 Going “Home” is one of those tough questions I am still working through, but in the meantime, I’m working on a little fund to get our family there one day.

 Are you adopted too?
 Do you ever think about going home?

 Want to learn more about my adoption story?
-Check out my posts HERE and HERE.
-And you can see the first post in this series “Do You Want to Meet Your Birth Parents” as I ramble about why adoption is a huge part of my life.
+You can read the first post in this series “Do You Want to Meet Your Birth Parents” as I ramble about why adoption is a huge part of my life.